 Good Tree Nursery Practices.
-Practical Guidelines for Research Nurseries lists useful principles and tips to consider when preparing a nursery including; seedling quality, containers, substrates, fertilizers, nursery and plant hygiene, nursery environment and facilities, and nursery management.
+Practical Guidelines for Research Nurseries lists useful principles and tips to consider when preparing a nursery including seedling quality, containers, nursery and plant hygiene, nursery environment and facilities, and nursery management.

 Tree Pittsburgh Nursery provides an excellent case study of a city (Pittsburg) which has grown their nursery into a flourishing and successful community enterprise.
 Their site features an e-picture book that tells the story of their journey and the self-sufficiency and biodiversity the nursery has achieved over the last few years.

 Our City Forest San Jose.
-Community Nursery and Training Center An excellent example of a community nursery harnessing effective community outreach through their website.
+Community Nursery and Training Center is an excellent example of a community nursery harnessing effective community outreach through their website.
 The site is user-friendly and intuitive, featuring sections that provide the reader with plant profiles, care guides, and also list their upcoming workshops and volunteer opportunities.
-Overall, this resources can not only guide successful nursery practices but can also inform web design and outreach efforts.
+Overall, this resource can not only guide successful nursery practices but can also inform web design and outreach efforts.

-Forest ReLeaf of Missouri A successful community nursery case study.
+Forest ReLeaf of Missouri is a successful community nursery case study.